 When do I apply?

 UCAS can start receiving applications for entry in the autumn, anytime from September the year before your course is due to start.

 Late applications are accepted, however applicants are advised to apply as early as is consistent with having made a careful and considered choice of institution and course.

 How is my application dealt with?

-When your application arrives from UCAS, the relevant admission tutors will consider it.
+When your application arrives, the relevant admission tutors will consider it.

 Although it is our policy to interview as many applicants as is practical, you may be offered a place without interview.
 In this case, we will invite you to come to the College for an organised Open Day, this will give you a chance to meet members of staff and students, ask questions and have a look around.